Understanding Pain Between the Shoulder Blades

 While muscle strain and posture issues are common culprits, it’s important to note that the cause of shoulder blade pain isn’t always musculoskeletal.
 Given its location, the pain could indicate more severe conditions, like a heart attack or gallbladder disease, which necessitate urgent medical care.

-This article delves into the prevalent causes of upper back pain, explores potential home remedies to alleviate discomfort, and highlights when it might be a good idea to consult a physician for expert medical help.
+Keep reading to discover the potential causes of upper back pain, explore potential home remedies to alleviate discomfort, and highlight when it might be a good idea to consult a physician for expert medical help.

 The Muscle Behind the Pain: The Rhomboids

-The rhomboid muscles adduct (move toward the midline) and elevate the scapula, as well as stabilize it in the retracted position.
+The rhomboid muscles adduct (move toward the midline), elevate the scapula, and stabilize it in the retracted position.
 They are active in both forward and backward arm swings when walking, and if the rhomboids have trigger points, you will experience shoulder blade pain.

 The rhomboids are less likely to develop trigger points than other shoulder girdle muscles, such as the levator scapula, supraspinatus, and trapezius.